sstevens2/git-novice-mod/_episodes/04-changes.md

 {: .bash}

 ~~~
-diff --git a/mars.txt b/mars.txt
+diff --git a/countATCG.py b/countATCG.py
 index df0654a..315bf3a 100644
---- a/mars.txt
+--- a/countATCG.py
-+++ b/mars.txt
++++ b/countATCG.py
 @@ -1 +1,2 @@
- Cold and dry, but everything is my favorite color
+ # Load the fasta file into script
-+The two moons may be a problem for Wolfman
++# Function to remove headers from file
 ~~~
 {: .output}